pocomane/brewed-in-the-apocalypse/bita-strong.md

 __Harms__ An harm is one or few words that represent physical injuries, mental stress, or any other negative condition that makes sense for the setting.
-The harm may affect the character rolls, and should cause effects in the fiction too.
+The harm may affect the protagonist rolls, and should cause effects in the fiction too.
 An harm repeated multiple times will affect it more; feel free to use a number instead of rewriting the same harm multiple time.